 - A. Significant physical or mental incapacity. - 1.
 The following must occur for approval of an initial hardship request: - a.
-A significant physical or mental incapacity must be documented on a current medical verification form. - (1) The inability to participate due to the COVID-19 crisis, as determined by the DHS and based on the individual's ability to participate from home.
-If participation is not possible, sanctions may be imposed during this crisis. - The individual must apply for or have a pending application for SSI or SSDI. - c.
-The individual must have submitted an application for or be active and in compliance with his/her employment plan with the Office of Rehabilitation Services (ORS) Vocational Rehabilitation. - d.
-Quarantine of the household due to the COVID-19 virus.
+A significant physical or mental incapacity must be documented on a current medical verification form. - b.
+The individual must apply for or have a pending application for SSI or SSDI. - c.
+The individual must have submitted an application for or be active and in compliance with his/her employment plan with the Office of Rehabilitation Services (ORS) Vocational Rehabilitation. - 2.

-- e.
-Illness of the applicant or a family member, due to the COVID-19 virus. - 2.
 Subsequent incremental extensions require the following: - a.
 Updated medical verification forms. - b.
-Documentation of the active status or documentation of the appeal of a denial of the SSI/SSDI application. - c.
-Documentation of ongoing compliance in the individual's rehabilitation employment plan as reported by ORS, or documentation that the individual was found eligible for vocational rehabilitation services but was placed on a wait list for services under the order of selection. - d.
-Quarantine of the household due to the COVID-19 virus. - e.
-Illness of the applicant or a family member, due to the COVID-19 virus. - B. Care for a significantly disabled family member who resides in the home and requires full time care - 1.
+Documentation of the active status or documentation of the appeal of a denial of the SSI/SSDI application.

+- c.
+Documentation of ongoing compliance in the individual's rehabilitation employment plan as reported by ORS, or documentation that the individual was found eligible for vocational rehabilitation services but was placed on a wait list for services under the order of selection. - B. Care for a significantly disabled family member who resides in the home and requires full time care - 1.
 The following must occur for approval of an initial hardship request: - a.
 Documentation through a descriptive statement from a Doctor of Medicine (M.D.), Psychiatrist (M.D.), Psychologist (PhD), or Doctor of Osteopathy (D.O.) that said level of care is required. - b.
 In addition to the full-time care of the family member, the individual's employment plan must include a requirement that the individual develop a plan for transfer of care (for the disabled family member) to enable a return to employment for the individual or other plan for support in anticipation of the end of cash assistance. - 2.
 Subsequent incremental extensions require the following: - a.
 An updated medical statement - b.
 An updated plan for transfer of care to transition from cash assistance.